StirlingMarketingGroup/imap2helpscout/README.md

 ![1541198633111](https://d159l1kvshziji.cloudfront.net/i/KSn/C.jpg)

+Lastly, this program uses Image Magick, so that will also need to be installed for this to build and run.
+You can grab the installation steps from here https://github.com/gographics/imagick.

 ## Usage

 imap2helpscout runs as a command line program, with a few basic options that's needed to get the job done.
 First, all the options